College Financial Aid: What Forms Do I Need to Fill Out?

 The FAFSA becomes available on October 1 for the following school year.
 However, you should check with the individual college to determine FAFSA or CSS Profile deadlines.

-Keep in mind that applying for financial aid doesn’t hurt your child’s chances of being accepted into a university.
-Schools look at their academic record, achievements, and what each student can bring to the campus community.
-In fact, financial need can sometimes help a student’s ability to gain admission.
-Schools want a diverse group of students, and financial aid may play a role in their efforts to develop one.
+Remember that applying for financial aid doesn’t hurt your child’s chances of being accepted into a university.
+Schools examine their academic record, achievements, and what each student can bring to the campus community.
+Financial need can sometimes help a student’s ability to gain admission.
+Schools want diverse students, and financial aid may play a role in their efforts to develop one.

 For further guidance in planning for college costs, talk to one of our experts today to create an action plan worthy of your child’s future.